 Incorporate tasty foods throughout the day

 When you’re deciding what to eat, ask yourself what you’re hungry for.
 Not just what nutrients you need, but what actually sounds good?
 Make sure you’re including fun foods every day so you’re not feeling restricted (which can lead to binges).
+Fun foods include foods you eat just “for the fun of it,” such as sweets and salty snack foods.

 Enjoy your meal mindfully

 How are you supposed to be satisfied by your food if you’re not even paying attention to it?
-The purpose of eating isn’t just to shove as much bulk down your esophagus as you can.
+The purpose of eating isn’t just to shove as much food down your esophagus as quickly you can.
 In order to feel truly satisfied from eating, not just full, it’s important to pay attention while you eat.
 It also helps to eat in a calm, pleasant environment.

 Respect your fullness